hongzhangblaze/CS854-F24/README.md

 *Allocate enough time for your reading, discuss as a group, write the summary carefully, and finally, include key observations from the class discussion.*

 ### Post-Presentation Panel Discussion
-To foster a deeper understanding of the papers and to encourage critical thinking, each lecture will be followed by a panel discussion.
+To foster a deeper understanding of the papers and to encourage critical thinking, each lecture (from Lecture 3) will be followed by a panel discussion.
 This discussion will feature three distinct roles played by different student groups, simulating an interactive and dynamic scholarly exchange.

 #### Roles and Responsibilities